SeldonIO/seldon-core/examples/routers/epsilon_greedy/README.md

 data='{"request":{"data":{"names":["a","b"],"ndarray":[[1.0,2.0]]}},"response":{"meta":{"routing":{"eg":2}},"data":{"names":["a","b"],"ndarray":[[1.0,2.0]]}},"reward":1}'
 curl -d "json=${data}" http://0.0.0.0:5000/send-feedback
 ```

+For more comprehensive testing refer to the [API testers](https://github.com/SeldonIO/seldon-core/blob/master/docs/api-testing.md).

 ## Running on Seldon
 An end-to-end example running an epsilon-greedy router on GCP to route traffic to 3 models in parallel is available [here](